franjgonzalez/canseg/README.md

 # CanSEG: Cancer Segmentation

-## A TensorFlow implementation of U-Net for cancer segmentation using the `tf.estimator` API.
+## A TensorFlow implementation of U-Net for tumor segmentation using the `tf.estimator` API.

 Author: Francisco Gonzalez